dark-loop/functions-authorize/README.md

 No need to register the middleware the way we do for ASP.NET Core applications.

 ### Using the attribute
-And now lets use `WebJobAuthorizeAttribute` the same way we use `AuthorizeAttribute` in our ASP.NET Core applications.
+And now lets use `FunctionAuthorizeAttribute` the same way we use `AuthorizeAttribute` in our ASP.NET Core applications.
 ```C#
 public class Functions
 {